 First competed for in Romania in 1959 the competition has grown to over 100 countries sending teams of up to six.
 This makes it the oldest and largest Olympiad competition.
 New Zealand has competed with distinction since 1988 when it was hosted in Australia.

-The 2023 Results were: Bufan (Brian) Zhao (ACG Parnell College) gained a bronze medal.
-Dawn Chen (St Cuthbert's College), Boning (Jerry) Dai (Auckland Grammar School), Eric Liang (ACG Parnell College), JunYang (Michael) Ma (Pinehurst School) and Haotian Wang (Auckland Grammar School) all gained Honourable Mentions.
-The team finished in 64th place, with a perfect score on problem 1.
+The 2024 Results were: Boning Dai (Wentworth Computer Science College), Chris Pan (Auckland Grammar School) and Jay Zhao (Macleans College) were awarded silver medals, and Dawn Chen (St Cuthbert's College), Nicholas McKinlay (Saint Kentigern College) and Haotian Wang (Auckland Grammar School) were awarded bronze medals.
+The team finished in 31st place, with perfect scores on problems 1 and 4.
 The students were great ambassadors for New Zealand and were very popular amongst other teams at the competition.